RadonCoding/jujutsu-kaisen/FAQ.md

 ### Perfect Body

 Perfect body gives you extra arms and allows you to autocomplete chants by pressing TAB in chat.
+This also increases your melee attack potency by 200% as you have more arms.

 This trait can be obtained by obtaining special grade **sorcerer flesh** and special grade **curse flesh**, these are a rare drop from special grade sorcerers and curses.